-In our opinion, it was the EU, by stubbornly rejecting David Cameron's request for more flexibility over immigration, that precipitated the British EU referendum, and the vote in favour of BREXIT.
+In our opinion, it was partly the EU, by stubbornly rejecting David Cameron's request for more flexibility over immigration, that precipitated the British EU Referendum, and the vote in favour of BREXIT.

 The EU appear just as inflexible in BREXIT negotiations, so perhaps it is a good idea we leave.

 The war in Syria and the surge of refugees from Africa and Asia attempting to enter the EU has become a major problem on a scale that European politicians have never before experienced in their lifetime, and they do not know how to deal with.
 It's worrying that universities and best brains in Europe have not, so far, been able to point the way to go.

 Did David Cameron make matters worse by bringing down the Gadaafi government leading to instability in Libya?
 Foreign Secretary William Hague initially seemed to support the rebels in Syria fighting President Assad.
 Both men have now gone and who knows, in a fast moving world, whether their interventions made matters better or worse; perhaps universities will study these events and deliberate about them in 100 years time.
 Russia has since filled the vacuum, and by supporting Assad may be bringing the conflict to a bloody end.